Robert-Clark-1990/MSP1_Mill_Comedy/README.md

 # Deployment

-Deployment for this project was a straightforward process:
+This project was created using **Gitpod**, and pushed to **GitHub**.
+To deploy this page to GitHub from it's GitHub repository, the following steps were taken:

+1. Visit [GitHub](https://github.com/) and log in.

+2. From the repositories, select **Robert-Clark-1990/MSP1_Mill_Comedy**.

-1. From the GitHub repository, click on settings.
+3. From the GitHub repository, click on **Settings**.

-2. Scroll down to the section entitled GitHub Pages.
+2. Scroll down to the section entitled **GitHub Pages**.

-3. From the dropdown menu beneath Source, selected the Master branch and hit save.
+3. From the dropdown menu beneath **Source**, selected the **Master branch** and hit **save**.

-4. This will create a link, visible just below the GitHub Pages title in a green box.
+4. This will create a link, visible just **below the GitHub Pages title**, which will take you to the deployed website.

+### Running this project locally

+To clone this project into Gitpod you will need:

+1. A GitHub account.

+2. Access to the Chrome browser.

+Then follow these steps:

+1. Install the Gitpod Browser Extensions for Chrome and restart your browser.

+2. Log into Gitpod and navigate to the Project GitHub repository.

+3. Click the green **"Gitpod"** button at the top of the repository.

 # Credits

 ### Content

-* All written content was created by the developer, Robert Clark with permission from Milly Armstrong Clark.
+* All written content was created by the developer, Robert Clark with permission from [Milly Armstrong Clark](https://www.instagram.com/millcomedy/).

 ### Media

-* All images were created by the developer, Robert Clark, with permission from Milly Armstrong Clark.
+* All images were created by the developer, Robert Clark, with permission from [Milly Armstrong Clark](https://www.instagram.com/millcomedy/).

-* All podcasts and videos provided used with permission from Milly Armstrong Clark.
+* All podcasts and videos provided used with permission from [Milly Armstrong Clark](https://www.youtube.com/channel/UCm8_k81-p_cEimTHmhDOB-w).

+* Confidence for Breakfast artwork was created by the developer, Robert Clark, with permission from [Melanie Judson](https://www.instagram.com/confidenceforbreakfast/).

 ### Acknowledgements